 The Cora School for Dance opened its doors in Red Hook in 2009, offering outstanding professionally led classes at pay-what-you-can rates to students ages 5 through adult.
 Beyond the honor-system-sliding-scale tuition policy, Cora's constantly evaluates what other impediments beyond cost restrict students from having equal access to dance and goes the distance to address those barriers.
 Cora provides free snack to all students, after-school pick-up service to classes from local schools, free dance-wear and shoes to all those in need, professional and pre-professional performance opportunities to our Cora Youth Company and Junior Youth Company members and one-on-one consultation and preparation assistance to our advanced students wishing to audition for performing arts middle and high schools.
 Since opening, the school has served over 1000 students - 80% of whom are on scholarship - and presented or hosted over 100 community performances and events in local schools and public sites.

 Shannon Hummel/Cora Dance is supported in part by public funds from the New York City Department of Cultural Affairs in partnership with the city council.
 The Cora School for Dance is made possible with public funds from the Decentralization Program of the New York State Council on the Arts, administered in Kings County by Brooklyn Arts Council.
-Additional funds were provided by ALLINBKLYN, from the Office of Councilman Carlos Menchaca, the Earlynn J. Miller Donor-Advised Fund of the Community Foundation of Harrisonburg and Rockingham County, the Meringoff Family Foundation, the Michael Tuch Foundation, the O’Connell Organization Family Foundation, Inc., the Red Hook Support Corporation, the Robertson Foundation, SaveMor Digital Printing, and the Tiger Baron Foundation.
+Additional funds were provided by ALLINBKLYN, from the Office of Councilman Carlos Menchaca, the Earlynn J. Miller Donor-Advised Fund of the Community Foundation of Harrisonburg and Rockingham County, the Meringoff Family Foundation, the Red Hook Support Corporation and SaveMor Digital Printing.